7 Ways to Make Summer Memories for a Lifetime

 2. Take a Food Tour

-Each summer choose a food theme to try out.
+Each summer, choose a food theme to try out.
 Then travel around your city and pick a day of the week when you will try that specific food each week.
-One summer it may be Donut Saturdays.
-Another summer it may be Taco Tuesday.
+One summer, it may be Donut Saturdays.
+Another summer may be Taco Tuesday.
 The following summer, Burger Fridays.
 Whatever it is, make it fun.
-If you really want to make it festive, make family shirts that say “Summer 2019 Donut Tour.”
+If you really want to make it festive, make family shirts that say “Summer 2020 Donut Tour.”
 Then take a picture at each place you eat.
 It’s a fun way to create an album and make summer memories all at once.

 3. Picnic in the Park